 If a screening test shows hepatitis C, other blood tests can:

 - Measure the quantity of the hepatitis C virus in the blood, called the viral load.

 Tests for liver damage

 - Blood tests.
-A series of blood tests can indicate the extent of fibrosis in your liver.
+A series of blood tests can show the amount of scarring in the liver.

 Lifestyle and home remedies

-- Help prevent others from coming in contact with your blood.
-Cover any wounds you have and don't share razors or toothbrushes.
-Don't donate blood, body organs or semen, and advise health care workers that you have the virus.
+Keep others from coming in contact with your blood.
+Cover wounds you have.
+Don't share razors or toothbrushes.
+Don't donate blood, body organs or semen.
+Tell health care workers that you have the virus.

 Preparing for an appointment

 If you think you might be at risk of hepatitis C, see your health care provider.
 If you're diagnosed with a hepatitis C infection, your provider might refer you to a specialist in liver diseases, called a hepatologist, or a specialist in infectious diseases.